AnyBody/ammr/Docs/body/leg_tlem2_model.md

 ::::

-Recently, the model has been updated again (Now designated [version 2.2](#TLEM2-v2.2)) with muscle wrapping for the Achilles tendon, as well as updates to the implementation of the ankle complex in preparation for new multi segment foot models.
+Subsequently, the model has been updated again (currently [TLEM v2.2](#TLEM2-v2.2)) with muscle wrapping for the Achilles tendon, as well as updates to the implementation of the ankle complex in preparation for new multi segment foot models.